semagnum/nview-live/docs/usage.markdown

 ### Modal settings

 Once you click the operator button, a modal window will appear with more settings:
+- Minimum Bounding Box Size - For objects without a determinable size (such as lights or non-instancing empties), they will be given a minimum bounding box of at least this size.
 - Playback mode - Ideal mode for previewing animations.
 Instead of updating with a delay after viewport refresh, the modal refreshes at regular intervals (based on delay setting).